 Clearest of anything known about her was her deep affection for cats.
 The town used to be filled to the brim with strays and ferals, but over the years they had all been taken into her fold.
-When one would look through the gates, they could see endless cats roaming those flower gardens.
-Some would say she must have had a hundred cats all to herself, and that there was no surer way to forever lose her favor than being cruel to one.
-That any who disliked cats had learned to keep that fact deeply buried inside, or else find her forever looking coldly on them.
+When one would look through her gates, they could see endless cats roaming those flower gardens.
+Some would say she must have had a hundred cats all to herself, and that there was no surer way to forever lose her favor than being cruel to one

-Over everything else, though, it was her eyes that struck the deepest into the hearts of those who longed for her.
+Beyond everything else, though—wealth, beauty, and mystery—it was her eyes that struck the deepest into the hearts of those who longed for her.
 For her eyes were the color of gold, shimmering like starlight, and seemed to hold a depth to them like the universe itself.
-That it felt like breathing in the bliss of life, basking in the warmth of falling in love, to have those eyes gaze into yours…or so it was spoken of.
-Spoken of like her name—Parisa Blackwillow—a name falling from the lips of countless hopeless suitors and their broken-hearted love songs.
+That it felt like breathing in the bliss of life, and basking in the warmth of falling in love to have those eyes gaze into yours…or so it was spoken of.
+Spoken of like her name—Parisa Blackwillow—a name that fell from the lips of hopeless suitors and their broken-hearted love songs.

 One of those hopeless suitors, the young noble Benedict Lawson, was speaking to the town’s blacksmith, Isolde Tremain.
 Benedict was a scarecrow of a man, dressed prim and proper, with finely combed hair and mustache, and a top hat firmly on his head.
 This hat remained on instead of respectfully taken off, Isolde nodding as his eloquent voice kept droning on.

 Isolde was well known in the town for her amiability and gentleness, despite the harsh nature of the work she did.
-With a soft demeanor, strong ethics, and being in her mid-twenties, she seemed prime for those looking for hands in marriage.
+With a soft demeanor, strong ethics, and being in her mid-twenties, she had many qualities prime for those desiring a partner in marriage.
 Unlike Parisa, though, almost no suitors ever came knocking on her door.
-She very much knew the main facts of this were most certainly her appearance.
+She very much knew the main cause of such was her appearance.